wheelnext/intel-variant-provider/README.md

    * Each value (`<ip>`) in the list represents human readable form of Intel hardware device IP (GMDID) quariable via Level Zero [ZE_extension_device_ip_version]

+## Environment variables

+`INTEL_VARIANT_PROVIDER_FORCE_DEVICE_IP` allows to override GPU architecture detection performed by plugin. **DISCLAIMER:** this is debug and test purpose variable as it can lead to a non-functional installation.

 ## WheelNext package index

 [WheelNext] initiative supports aggregated index of the packages which are enabled with variant providers.